weareoutright/etchmaterials_jekyll/README.md

 ### Deployment Configuration

+#### Production Deployment
-The deployment is configured in `.github/workflows/deploy.yml` and requires these GitHub repository secrets:
+The production deployment is configured in `.github/workflows/deploy.yml` and requires these GitHub repository secrets:

 - `SFTP_SERVER` - The Siteworx server hostname
 - `SFTP_USERNAME` - FTP username
 - `SFTP_PASSWORD` - FTP password

+#### Staging Deployment
+The staging deployment is configured in `.github/workflows/pages.yml` and uses GitHub Pages.
+No additional secrets are required as it uses GitHub's built-in Pages deployment tokens.

 ### Monitoring Deployments